Emergency Care at Alexandria Children’s Dentistry

-4. Regular dental check-ups provide us an opportunity to discuss additional age-appropriate preventive strategies with you and your child and can help your child avoid dental injuries.
+4. Regular dental checkups provide us an opportunity to discuss additional age-appropriate preventive strategies with you and your child and can help her or him avoid dental injuries.

 5. Don’t let your child chew on ice, popcorn kernels, or other hard foods.

-When you find the tooth, try to only hold it by the crown (top), not the root.
+When you find the tooth, try to hold it only by the crown (top), not the root.
 Rinse the tooth ONLY if you can see dirt on it.
-Attempt to reinsert the tooth back into the socket.
+Attempt to reinsert it back into the socket.
 Have your child bite on a clean gauze or cloth to keep it in place.

 Call us IMMEDIATELY.
 The quicker the tooth is re-implanted, the better the odds of saving it.

 It is not recommended to reinsert a baby tooth that has been knocked out.
-However, you need to contact us to schedule an appointment to verify that the entire tooth came out, and that no other teeth were affected by the injury.
+However, you should contact us to schedule an appointment to verify the entire tooth came out, and no other teeth were affected by the injury.